Over 4,000 migrants, many kids, crowded into Texas facility

 The children were then led down a green turf hall to a large intake room.
 Those 14 and older are fingerprinted and have their photo taken; younger children did not.

-Then they were taken to a second intake room where they got notices to appear for immigration court.
-Border Patrol agents asked them if they had a contact in the U.S. and allowed the child to speak with them by phone.
+They went to a second intake room where they got notices to appear for immigration court.
+Border Patrol agents asked them if they had a contact in the U.S. and allowed the child to call that person.

-Children were given bracelets with a barcode that shows history of when they showered and medical conditions.
+Children were given bracelets with a barcode that shows a history of when they showered and medical conditions.

 Outside the facility, the roar of construction equipment could be heard along with air conditioning units.